MikeSWang/HorizonGRound/README.md

 https://github.com/mikeswang/HorizonGRound/blob/master/LICENCE)

-# Relativistic Impact on Large-Scale Clustering
+# Relativistic Effects in Ultra-Large-Scale Clustering

-``HorizonGRound`` is a Python package that offers investigative tools for assessing general relativistic impacts, related to the tracer luminosity function, on the primordial non-Gaussianity signature in large-scale clustering statistics.
+``HorizonGRound`` is a Python package that offers tools for forward modelling of general relativistic effects from tracer luminosity functions as well as comparing relativistic corrections with the local primordial non-Gaussianity signature in large-scale clustering statistics.

 ## Installation